 Iyengar Yoga is named for its creator, B.K.S.
 Iyengar, one of the world's foremost authorities on yoga.
 At age 15, after a sickly childhood, Mr. Iyengar began practicing yoga and soon found his health improving.
 At the invitation of his own teacher, he began teaching yoga soon thereafter.

 His influence on the spread of yoga around the world is widely recognized.
 In 2004 he was named by Time magazine as one of the world's most influential people.
-Today, at age 95, he remains active, practicing daily, overseeing the classes taught at his institute in India, and writing books.
+Until just before his passing at age 95, he remained active, practicing daily, overseeing the classes taught at his institute in India and writing books.
 His daughter Dr. Geeta Iyengar and his son Prashant Iyengar continue their father's work, having developed their own unique contributions.

 Iyengar Yoga incorporates precise verbal instruction, emphasizes proper alignment of the body, and encourages the use of props (blocks, straps, blankets, etc.) to help all students attain the benefits of yoga.
 It is an excellent practice for students of any age or ability.
 No one is too stiff, old or out-of-shape to practice Iyengar Yoga, and all students can find value in its many benefits.